 What a day.
 Good fish.
 Many bugs.
 Farmington.
 Dry flies.
 Yesterday's 18.5" brown.
 Took a size 22 Parachute Adams.
-Details at link in profile. #nofilter #righttimerightplace #flyfishing #farmingtonriver #dryfly #thomasandthomasflyrods #orvis A post shared by BlogFlyFish (@blogflyfish) on Sep 11, 2017 at 4:06am PDT It did not start off well.
-After hitting the river at
+More at BlogFlyFish.com. #nofilter #righttimerightplace #flyfishing #farmingtonriver #dryfly #thomasandthomasflyrods #orvis A post shared by BlogFlyFish.com (@blogflyfish) on Sep 11, 2017 at 4:06am PDT It did not start off well.
+After hitting the river at dawn